 One of the most common scenarios in e-commerce fraud, called friendly fraud, is perpetrated by customers requesting groundless chargebacks for products they purchased and received.
 Friendly fraud accounts for up to 40% of the attacks experienced by online sellers.
 Next on the list, reported by over 30% of surveyed online merchants, are phishing and thieves testing whether stolen credit card numbers work.

 As the incidence of fraud has increased, fraud scenarios have become more elusive and varied.
 Every new e-commerce innovation, such as buy now pay later (BNPL) or peer-to-peer (P2P) payments, breeds new fraud scenarios.
-The diversity and constant evolution of fraud scenarios make them hard to detect with traditional technology and calls for more effective AI-based e-commerce fraud detection solutions.
+The diversity and constant evolution of fraud scenarios make them hard to detect with traditional technology and require more effective AI-based methods for e-commerce fraud detection.

 Telltale signs of e-commerce fraud